Skip to main content

 Discovery is not separate from delivery discipline.

-• exploratory work hydrates backlog by design
+• exploration work hydrates backlog by design

 That keeps throughput honest.
 Teams can move quickly without hiding uncovered work inside status updates.